23W-INCO/measlesdata-xginevra/README.md

 - After successfully implementing a .db file for the backend, I managed to automate the process of putting the fhir-compliant .json file into the .db file which feeds the visualisation.
 After freshly starting the application, it automatically re-fills the database with the original file i provide with the application.
 - To update the application and upload a new file additionally, please see the route <code> /docs </code>, click on "try it out" and upload the desired file. go back to the standard route <code> "/" </code> and see how your new file is being embedded in the visualisation.
 - I added tooltips via the .on(mouseover) funtion; they show the underlying data for each city and bundesland and highlight the selected section of the visualisation, to make it more tangible (we want to make it easy to use for everyone)
+- The upload functionality accepts only an appropriate .json file, as provided as sample.
 -